ChildMindInstitute/mindlogger-backend-refactor/README.md

 If mail services are needed, mailhog is required and is provided via docker compose.

 If uploading media files to applets or answers, then an S3 compatible service is needed.
-Minio is provided via docker compose.
+MinIO is provided via docker compose.

 ### Start Supporting Services using Docker